scintill/electrum-web/docs/INDEX.md

 Bitcoin wallet theft ever perpetrated.
 Over 75,000 BTC had been stolen.
-Dr. Thomas Voegtlin, then a computer scientist at INRIA, set out to help Bitcoin users avoid future thefts by making centralized services and trust hierarchies unnecessary for convenient, daily usage of Bitcoin.
+Dr. Thomas Voegtlin, then a computer scientist at INRIA, set out to help Bitcoin users avoid future thefts by making centralized services completely unnecessary for convenient, daily usage of Bitcoin.

 Thomas began work on a special kind of Bitcoin wallet.
 Electrum would be simple and easy to use.
 It would be portable and modular.
 Remarkably,